 Why are public bodies supporting exclusive back door policy opportunities?
 Where are the rural voices in Irelands energy space?
 Where are the “energy citizens” and local authorities in energy planning?

 I recently attended the Energy & Climate Conference in Dublin Castle.
 This time I decided to see if I could encourage others from County Clare to come along so that we may bring our learning back.
-The conference organisers suggest councillors should attend so I asked a local councillor Johnny Flynn who regularly raises climate and energy issues.
-I know Johnny as we are both members of Clare’s Economic Development and Enterprise SPC, Strategic Policy Committee.
+The conference organisers suggest councillors should attend so I asked a local councillor who regularly raises climate and energy issues.
+I know him as we are both members of Clare’s Economic Development and Enterprise SPC, Strategic Policy Committee.
 Energy and climate change both have a massive influence on enterprise and the economy.
 Of course he should attend!
 Ideally the whole SPC should be there.
 I have found these conferences very useful in order to evaluate what’s happening in the governance and industry side of our energy transition.
 It helps inform my input to policy and allows me share that insight.
 It would be better if my fellow policy makers were attending.

 “Theresa as you might know I first stood for election in 2004 on a number of issues such as promotion of sustainable development & Renewable Energy; prohibition of building on flood plains; no expenses or junkets taken if elected etc. In the 12 years since I have been elected I have had to fund my own attendance at conferences and in general find the costs can be prohibitive.